MickWest/sitrec/README.md

 ## Simple install Mac/Linux

-Assuming we want to install the build environment in sitrec-test-dev and the local server environment is a folder sittest.
+Assuming we want to install the build environment in "sitrec-test-dev" and the local server environment is a folder "glass".

 ```bash
 git clone https://github.com/MickWest/sitrec sitrec-test-dev